-Poker has become more and more mainstream over the past few years with a growing popularity on TV and the internet.
+Poker has become more and more mainstream over the past few years, growing in popularity on TV and the internet.
 There has certainly been a rise in the number of players playing poker online and a boom in the number of online casinos entering the market in a short space of time.

 Vanessa Selbst ($11.8 million)

-A New Yorker in her early 30s now, Vanessa Selbst is the only woman to have ever reached the number 1 ranking on the Global Poker Index.
+A New Yorker, Vanessa Selbst is the only woman to have ever reached the number 1 ranking on the Global Poker Index.
 Selbst has had six-figure paydays or above in 21 live poker tournaments.

 Kathy Liebert ($6.1 million)